thecointech/thecoin/docs/deployment.md

     * semi-permanent data persistence
     * live inter-service calls
     * emulated ethereum connection
+    * Deployment: Base level yarn script to start all dependencies
  - testing
     System-wide deployment to sandbox projects in GAE.
 All projects are automatically updated on successful merge to dev.
 Read/write access